matellez/claude-skills/README.md

 The distinction matters.
 A generic RevOps skill tells you what lead lifecycle stages are.
-These skills tell you why your pipeline is stalling, what your HubSpot instance is actually broken on, and how to negotiate your ZoomInfo renewal down 20%.
+These skills tell you why your pipeline is stalling, what your HubSpot instance is actually broken on, how to negotiate your ZoomInfo renewal down 20%, and how to get a sales team to actually adopt a new tool instead of working around it.
 That judgment comes from doing the work across a dozen B2B SaaS companies, not from reading about it.

 ---